 Advanced Liver Disease

-The liver is at the centre of everything we do.
+The liver is at the center of everything we do

-Chronic liver disease represents a global public health problem, with about 100 million suffering from cirrhosis and the main causes relating to alcohol, fat and viral infection.4
+Chronic liver disease represents a global public health problem, with about 100 million people suffering from cirrhosis.
+The main causes are viral infections, alcohol and obesity, as well as, autoimmune and genetic diseases.4

 Scientific Founder